-The technical review points out that the effects on human health depend on the application method, "inerts," and retrieval/disposal.9 "However, it is important to note that only a small fraction of known insect pheromones (which have effects that are mimicked by commercially available synthetic pheromones) have been thoroughly examined for their toxic or other pharmacological effects on non-target (including mammalian) species."10
+The technical review (TR) points out that the effects of pheromones on human health depend on the application method, "inerts," and retrieval/disposal.22 "However, it is important to note that only a small fraction of known insect pheromones (which have effects that are mimicked by commercially available synthetic pheromones) have been thoroughly examined for their toxic or other pharmacological effects on non-target (including mammalian) species."23

 Pheromones as used in pest management are synthetic analogs of parts of the pheromones found in nature.
 Because they lack the complexity of natural pheromones, they also lack the specificity of those pheromones.
 Thus, some pheromone products designed to disrupt the mating of pest insects can affect the behavior of many non-pests.
-Microencapsulated pheromones may be a hazard to honey bees.
+In addition, microencapsulated pheromones may be a hazard to honey bees.